 Note that typecasting from the database timezone to the application timezone when fetching rows is dependent on the database adapter, and only works on adapters where

 Sequel itself does the conversion.
-It should work on mysql, postgres, sqlite, ibmdb, and jdbc.
+It should work with the mysql, postgres, sqlite, ibmdb, and jdbc adapters.